Very Personal Photography Workshop

-This Deep + Intensive photography workshop encompasses and infuses big life theories with photography teachings that you may have heard in bits and pieces elsewhere.
+My very personal photography workshop encompasses and infuses big life theories with photography teachings that you may have heard in bits and pieces elsewhere.
 We will put everything together in perspective and collectively define a road map to becoming the best photographer that we all can be.

 You will asked to bring your work for review and to honestly discuss your work and yourselves.
 Together we will learn about:

 – viewing photographs with a critical eye

 – cultivating useful photo instincts